U.S. lawsuit against Google could benefit Apple and others

 If the Justice Department lawsuit succeeds, "advertisers and publishers could have more leverage with more options with expanding players – and consequently more competition," said Neil Begley of Moody's Investors Service.

-Apple Inc AAPL.O, which is steadily growing its nascent advertising business and promoting it as privacy-focused, could be a winner if Google ads become less effective, said Brian Mandelbaum, chief executive of marketing firm Attain.
+Apple Inc AAPL.O, which is steadily growing its nascent advertising business and promoting it as privacy-focused, could be a winner if Google ads become less effective, said Brian Mandelbaum, chief executive of ad tech company Attain.

 Ad industry executives say Google's business in placing ads on websites it does not own gives Google valuable information on an ad's effectiveness.